tomasbjerre/git-changelog-lib/README.md

                                            will be used if not specified.
                                            <string>: any string
                                            Default: git-changelog-template.mustache
--tc, --toCommit <string>                   To commit.
+-tc, --to-commit <string>                  To commit.
                                            <string>: any string
                                            Default: null
--tr, --toRef <string>                      To ref.
+-tr, --to-ref <string>                     To ref.
                                            <string>: any string
                                            Default: refs/heads/master
--tz, --timeZone <string>                   TimeZone to use when printing dates.
+-tz, --time-zone <string>                  TimeZone to use when printing dates.
                                            <string>: any string
                                            Default: UTC
--ut, --untaggedName <string>               When listing commits per tag, this
+-ut, --untagged-name <string>              When listing commits per tag, this
                                            will by the name of a virtual tag that contains commits not available in any git tag.